Here are some of the most frequently asked questions (FAQ) about UnitedHealthcare Community & State.

 In what parts of the United States do you have plans?

-We operate health plans in 27 states (Arizona, California, Connecticut, Delaware, Florida, Hawaii, Iowa, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, North Carolina, Nebraska, Nevada, New Jersey, New Mexico, New York, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Wisconsin), and the District of Columbia.
-We also offer an Administrative Services Organization (ASO) or a Management Services Organization (MS0) in California.
+We operate health plans in 27 states plus Washington D.C.
+(Arizona, California, Colorado, Delaware, Florida, Georgia, Hawaii, Iowa, Kansas, Louisiana, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Nebraska, Nevada, New Jersey, New Mexico, New York, Ohio, Pennsylvania, Rhode Island, Tennessee, Texas, Virginia, Washington, Wisconsin), and the District of Columbia.
+We also offer an Administrative Services Organization (ASO) or a Management Services Organization (MSO) in California.

 What products do you offer?